gwintrob/gwintrob.github.io/contents/aircraft-incidents.md

 As dangerous situations become less likely, do the few remaining accidents become more fatal?

 To answer this question, I gathered statistics from the [Bureau of Aircraft Accidents](http://www.baaa-acro.com/presentation/) and released the data on [GitHub](https://github.com/gwintrob/aircraft-incidents/).
-This graph shows the fraction of accidents with survivors over time:
+This graph shows the fraction of accidents with no survivors over time:

-<h2 class="center">Percent of Accidents with Survivors</h2>
+<h2 class="center">Accidents with no Survivors</h2>
 <div id="chart-survivors" class="chart"></div>

 The results are bleak.